 Dual Degree Programs

 The annual Math/Science Scholarship Competition takes place in mid-February.
-If selected to compete, candidates will be invited to the on-campus competition where they will take a comprehensive written examination, choosing four of the following six subject areas that assess their scientific literacy: biology, chemistry, computer science, geoscience, mathematics, and physics.
+If selected to compete, candidates will be invited to the virtual competition where they will take a comprehensive written examination, choosing four of the following six subject areas that assess their scientific literacy: biology, chemistry, computer science, geoscience, mathematics, and physics.

 how to apply